-The best way to prevent atherosclerosis to reduce the amount of fat in the body.
+The best way to prevent atherosclerosis is to reduce the amount of fat in the body.
 Exercising regularly does not only burn fat, but can also improve metabolism, regulate blood pressure and reduce cholesterol.
 Pick an exercise routine that would suit one’s lifestyle.
 If a person is unsure of what exercise program is best for them, they can seek advice from a health care professional.

 Manage pre-existing conditions